dceddia/notarize-cli/README.md

 ## Details

-This tool is a wrapper for `xcrun altool` and `xcrun stapler` and is intended for use in a continuous integration (CI) environment.
+This tool is a wrapper for `xcrun notarytool` and `xcrun stapler` and is intended for use in a continuous integration (CI) environment.
 Requires Xcode.

 Supports notarizing app packages, disk images, and zip files.